Project MH50

 Anticipated or actual outputs

-• produce recommendations for clinicians and policymakers of how services can be improved for CYP at risk of poorer outcomes.
+• how services can be personalised and improved for youth at risk of poorer outcomes

 Who is involved?

-• Dr. Sharon Neufeld
+• Dr. Sharon Neufeld (PI, corresponding)- University of Cambridge

-• Ms. Miriam Yang
+• Ms. Miriam Yang- University of Cambridge

 Contact